hltcoe/golden-horse/README.md

 We composed updated results of our models on the revised version of the data in the supplementary material: http://www.cs.jhu.edu/~npeng/papers/golden_horse_supplement.pdf.
 If you want to compare with our models on the revised data, please refer to this supplementary material.
 Thanks!

-If you use the revised version, please kindly add the citation of the following bibtex to the citation of our original paper:
+If you use the revised dataset, please kindly cite the following bibtex in addition to the citation of our papers:

 @article{HeS16,
 author={Hangfeng He and Xu Sun},